Build instructions

 $ ninja -C _build

-Note: We set localedir just so that we can find translations of language names.
+NOTE: We set localedir just so that we can find translations of language names.
 It’s not necessary, but there will be a runtime warning about missing translations without it.

-Crosswords.
-You can install a local version of meson that’s
+NOTE: We require a relatively new version of meson to build Crosswords.
+You can install a local version of meson that’s sufficiently new by running

-sufficiently new by running pip3 install --user meson
+pip3 install --user meson

 .